 - Add Azure Files support as a target (SMB/NFS).

 - Consolidation.
 This is great for scenarios when you have many file servers and you want to consolidate them into one file server.

 - Data analysis, reporting, and governance.
-This is interesting, but it will require to have an agent installed on the source server.
+This is interesting, but it will require having an agent installed on the source server.

 Thank you for reading my blog.